Global Engagement

 Future prospects

-The Hull MBA is much more than a qualification – it is your gateway to a world of opportunities.
+The Global MBA is your gateway to a world of opportunity.

 Top